shawn-wilkinson/tdd_presentation/pitchme.md

-#VSLIDE
+## Test Driven Development
+#### Introduction & Application

-What Is TDD?
+###What Is TDD?
-  -TDD is continual testing, coding, design and documentation.
+####TDD is continual testing, coding, design and documentation.
+####In a nutshell:
+  1. Write a test.
+  2. Run all tests.
+The test should fail.
+  3. Write the minimum amount of code to pass the test.
+  4. Run all tests.
+They should pass.
+  5. Refactor your code - optional.

 #VSLIDE
 Why Do We Use TDD?